MicrosoftDocs/windows-dev-docs/terminal/troubleshooting.md

 Alternatively, if you are running a script using the `commandline` profile setting, it may be that you are setting the location there.
 Similar to PowerShell profiles, your commands there take precedence over the `startingDirectory` profile setting.

 The purpose of `startingDirectory` is to launch a new Windows Terminal instance in the given directory.
 If the terminal runs any code that changes its directory, that may be a good place to take a look.

-## Deleting a profile

-By default, Windows Terminal ships with a built-in PowerShell and a Command Prompt profile.
-The terminal will also autodetect if other command line applications are installed, such as PowerShell Core, WSL distributions (Ubuntu, Debian, etc), and Azure Cloud Shell.
-We call these types of automatically generated profiles "Dynamic profiles".

-For both built-in and dynamic profiles, deleting the profile from your [settings.json file](./get-started.md#settings-json-file) will not remove it from your profiles.
-Built-in profiles are defined in `defaults.json`, so they're always available.
-Dynamic profiles will attempt to create a JSON stub for their profile in your `settings.json` file whenever a profile is not already present in the file.

-The only way to truly remove these profiles from the list is by "hiding" them.
-To hide a profile, add the property `"hidden": true` to the profile.

 ## Ctrl+= does not increase the font size